yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/05-implicit-grouping/README.md

 Note

-Please have a look in this tutorial step’s demo code in `implicit-group-nodes.ts` and play around with the hierarchic structure.
+Please have a look in this tutorial step’s demo code in `implicit-group-nodes.ts` and play around with the hierarchical structure.
 For example, try to change the definition of the group nodes.

 [06 Configure Styles](../../tutorial-graph-builder/06-configure-styles/)